minetest-whynot/whynot-game/mods/player/hudbars/README.md

 position should be displayed correctly on every screen size.

 ## Current version
-The current version is 2.2.2.
+The current version is 2.3.1.
+It works for Minetest 5.3.0.

 This software uses [semantic versioning](http://semver.org), as defined by version 2.0.0 of the SemVer standard.